-Beth Davies is Vice President of Retirement Plan Services at RTD Financial Advisors, Inc. She works directly with business owners and executive staff to develop and monitor highly effective retirement programs for their organizations.
-Beth offers resourceful solutions to each client’s unique needs.
-She has earned the trust and confidence of clients and their other advisors with her depth of knowledge and perspective.
+Beth Davies is Senior Vice President at RTD Financial.
+In addition to her role in firm management, she works directly with business owners and executive staff to develop and monitor highly effective retirement programs for their organizations.
+Beth offers resourceful solutions to each client’s unique needs, earning their trust and confidence with her depth of knowledge and perspective.

-A pension practitioner since 1981, Beth was a shareholder at Stephen H. Rosen & Associates and was Vice President of Retirement Plan Consulting.
-She was also a Vice President of the former Pension Consulting Services.
-Beth has enjoyed mutual client relationships with RTD since its inception and was delighted to join the firm in October 2013 and become an equity shareholder in 2017.
-She is a member of the firm’s Retirement Plans, Institutional Investment Management, Development and Retention and Marketing committees.
+A pension practitioner since 1981, Beth has vast experience consulting on retirement plan design, plan administration, IRS and Dept. of Labor regulations, mergers and acquisitions, participant education and fiduciary governance.
+Beth shared client relationships with RTD since its inception and was delighted to join the firm in October 2013 and become an equity shareholder in 2017.
+She is a member of the firm’s Employer Retirement Plans, Trust and Non-profits, Strategic Partnerships, and Marketing & Communications committees.

 Western Stars Inspiration

 Anyone who knows me knows how much music is a part of my everyday life.
 I especially enjoy live concerts and prefer smaller venues over stadiums.
 I listen to a variety of genres depending on the mood I’m in or one I want to elevate to.
 I was struggling with a topic for this blog […]

 Help them Discover who they want to be in retirement.
 Help them Plan for their future.
 Help them Live free of the stress of financial uncertainty.
 Great efforts are made to enroll employees in company-sponsored 401(k) and 403(b) plans.
 But what happens next?
 Oftentimes, not enough is done to help participants re-assess their savings goals and investment decisions after enrollment.
 What about the employees […]

 2019 Changes to Hardship Withdrawal Rules for 401(k) and 403(b) Plans